 The Order of the Coif is a national law-school honor society, founded to encourage scholarship and to advance the ethical standards of the legal profession, membership in which depends upon high scholastic attainments.
 Only those students standing among the first tenth of the senior class are eligible for membership.
-Elections of seniors to the order are held during the last semester of the school year.
+Elections of seniors to the Maryland Chapter of the Order are held during the last semester of the school year.